molokatanPrivate/advanced-item-crafting/README.md

 *If your server is not supporting epic, you should change that.*

 Additional costs can be increased for each kit used during crafting process depending on the perk of the kit.

+### Named Items
+Named items can be restricted and unrestricted.
+If restricted, the player cant reveal additional perks.
+For unrestricted items, the player can unveil additional perks, if the total amount of perks is not exceeding the max allowed number.
+Additional costs can be defined according to other perk crafting actions.

+The player will not be able to improve chances with kits.
+Kits are disabled and rolls rely fully on perk weights.

 ## Translations
 You will find out when looking into the language file, that this plugin barely uses translations.